cip4/JDF-Specification/README.md

 ### Build Artefacts
-Each build process produces a single PDF.
-This is either a release version for public distribution, or a continuous integration (CI) build for use internally by CIP4 as part of the normal release cycle.
+Each build process produces a single artefacts (zip).
+This contains the resultant PDFs for each type of build.

 ### Build Process